alefore/weblog/zurich-shorts.md

 ☙

-The bright balloon finally escapes the clutch of the birthday boy, only to get tangled in a magnolia tree.
+The red balloon finally breaks free from the sticky fingers of the birthday boy, only to get tangled in a magnolia tree.

 ☙